anaconda/anaconda-project/README.md

 By adding a `kapsel.yml` to this project directory, you can tell [conda](https://github.com/conda/conda) how to run it.

-"Running" a conda kapsel can mean whatever you configure it to mean (that is, it can execute any arbitrary command).
+Running a conda kapsel executes a command specified in the `kapsel.yml` (any arbitrary commands can be configured).

-`kapsel.yml` tells conda how to automate project setup; conda can establish all prerequisite conditions for the project's commands to execute successfully.
+`kapsel.yml` also tells conda how to automate project setup; conda can establish all prerequisite conditions for the project's commands to execute successfully.
 These conditions could include:

  * creating a conda environment with certain packages in it
  * prompting the user for passwords or other configuration